 - A letter of intent, one per shelter (1 page max).
-Letter of intent describing why you are interested in the fellowship, how you hope it will benefit the animals in your community in the near and/or long-term future, further details on any of the answers above you feel need clarification, and anything else you think we should know as we consider your application.
+Describe why your shelter is interested in the fellowship, how you hope it will benefit animals in your shelter or community in the near and/or long term future, further details on any of the answers above you feel need clarification, and anything else you think we should know as we consider your application.

-- A project proposal, one per shelter (1 page max).
-A brief description of a project the fellow(s) would like to undertake during the fellowship.
-The project should focus on an aspect of interest to the fellow(s) with relevance to your home base shelter.
-Previous examples include the implementation of managed intake or humane housing.
-You will have the resources of the University of Wisconsin SMP generally available to you and you may decide to change your project plan after beginning fellowship and discussing with mentors.
-Your project needs largely to be conducted in your regular place of employment (or the shelter you generally work with).
+- A project plan, one per shelter (1 page max).
+Describe a project your shelter would like to undertake during the Fellowship and what tools (e.g. training, information, community or board support) you think you would need to accomplish the change outlined in your project.
+You will have the resources of University of Wisconsin SMP generally available to you and you may decide to change your project plan after beginning fellowship and discussing with mentors.

 - 1 letter of reference for primary fellow applicant (preferred as this enables us to get to know you and your shelter best) or two references with contact information if no letter of reference supplied.

-Click here to view and complete the Shelter Fellowship Application.
-Have all documents ready to upload as the application cannot be saved and submitted until complete.
+Click [here] to view and complete the Shelter Fellowship Application.
+Have all documents ready to upload since the application cannot be saved or submitted until complete.